railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

   end
 {% endhighlight %}

-Now our images will be stored in a persistent directory but still show up under a URL like what we were using previously (we've just changed *uploads* to *files*).
+Now uploaded images will be stored in a persistent directory, but they will still be available through a similar URL to what we were using previously (we've just changed *uploads* to *files*).
 To make this work, we also need to add a symbolic link on the filesystem from the repository location to the real storage location.
 To do this, open *.openshift/action_hooks/build* and add the following code:

 {% highlight sh %}
 if [ ! -d $OPENSHIFT_DATA_DIR/uploads ]; then mkdir $OPENSHIFT_DATA_DIR/uploads; fi